Konrad869/Weather_application_IMGW/README.md

 Tech

-JobOffers is developed using following technologies:
+Weather_application_IMGW is developed using following technologies: